A Polygon Pour (brighter red) being used to create a large GND area on a board.

 Run command Edit » Change, then click an existing object.

 Polygon Fill Modes

-Region-based polygons result in far fewer objects being placed making for: smaller files; faster redraws, file opening, DRC and net connectivity analysis; and smaller output files since the region object is fully supported in Gerber and ODB++.
+Region based polygons result in far fewer objects being placed, making for: smaller files; faster redraws, file opening, DRC and net connectivity analysis; and smaller output files as the region object is fully supported in Gerber and ODB++

 Outline Only polygons are simply Track/Arc polygons without the internal tracks and arcs.